 If you hire a moving company and are moving to a different state, that company - under federal law - is liable for the replacement value of lost or damaged items.
 However, the company may offer different options for coverage, including full value or released value.

 If you opt for full value, make sure you have an up-to-date estimated value for the belongings you’ll be moving.

-If you’re renting a truck or a van for the move, the rental company may offer you some coverage.
-One argument for taking the coverage is that if something does go wrong and can be covered by the rental policy, a loss would not reflect on your own insurance coverage, but again, the coverage they offer may not be enough to replace or repair damaged or lost items.
+If you’re renting a truck or van to move yourself, the rental company may offer you coverage.
+If something goes wrong and can be covered by the rental policy, a loss will not reflect on your own insurance coverage.
+However, the coverage they offer may not be enough to replace or repair damaged or lost items.

 One way to do this is to have the new policy start the day you are planning on moving.
 Not only would this help provide coverage for your contents, but it would also provide you with personal liability coverage during the time of the move.

-If you’re moving out of state, ask your insurance agent if they’re licensed in the state you’ll be moving to, and if they aren’t, ask them if they are able to refer you to another agency or use the Find an Agent locator for a Trusted Choice agent in your new hometown.
+If you’re moving out of state, ask your insurance agent if they’re licensed in the state you’ll be moving to.
+If they aren’t, ask them if they are able to refer you to another agency, or use the "Find an Agent" locator for a Trusted Choice agent in your new home town.

 Moving is stressful.
 Make sure you're protected with insurance that never quits.